Watton-at-Stone

-Watton-at-Stone is a village and civil parish in Hertfordshire, England, and is midway between the towns of Stevenage and Hertford in the valley of the River Beane.
+Watton-at-Stone is a village and civil parish in the East Hertfordshire district of Hertfordshire, England.
+It lies 4 miles north of Hertford, its post town, and 5 miles south-east of the centre of Stevenage.
+It lies in the valley of the River Beane and is served by Watton-at-Stone railway station.
+As well as the village itself, the parish also covers surrounding rural areas, including the hamlet of Whempstead and much of the Woodhall Park estate.
+At the 2021 census, the parish had a population of 2,616.

 History

 Etymology

 The name Watton first appeared in writing in an 11th-century collection of 10th-century Anglo-Saxon wills as Wattun.
 It was later recorded in the Domesday Book of 1086 as both Wodtune and Watone.
 The origin of the word is uncertain, and is variously ascribed to Old English wád or woad, and ton meaning small farming settlement; or waden meaning ford; or from waétan meaning watery.